-After the network components are started you should be able to make a connection across the network.
-How you make a connection depends upon the naming method, and the tool used for the connection.
+You can make a connection across the network after the network components are started.
+How you make a connection depends upon the naming method and the tool used for the connection.

 On most operating systems, you can define a default connect identifier.
 When using the default, a connect identifier does not need to be specified in the connect string.
 To define a default connect identifier, use the TWO_TASK environment variable on Linux and UNIX platforms or the LOCAL environment variable or registry entry on Microsoft Windows.

 For example, if the TWO_TASK environment variable is set to

 sales, then you can connect to a database from SQL*Plus with